-In 2023, Oskaras Koršunovas, the artistic director of the OKT Theatre, and Gintaras Makarevičius, the architect/set designer of the exhibition, will interpret the character of Vilnius presented in the novel while looking for a unique harmony in a combination of the artworks from the MO Museum collection, as well as artworks created and borrowed especially for this occasion.
+This year, Oskaras Koršunovas, the artistic director of the OKT Theatre, and Gintaras Makarevičius, the architect/set designer of the exhibition, will interpret the character of Vilnius presented in the novel while looking for a unique harmony in a combination of the artworks from the MO Museum collection, as well as artworks created and borrowed especially for this occasion.
 Discover Vilnius as the capital of creative rebellion at the MO Museum!

-The novel remains relevant even today – for the Western world it is a great opportunity to look behind the Iron Curtain, and for residents of Vilnius it’s a chance to see how the city has changed.
+The novel remains relevant today – for the Western world it is a great opportunity to look behind the Iron Curtain, and for residents of Vilnius it’s a chance to see how the city has changed.

 Ričardas Gavelis’ novel is the starting point deliberately chosen for the MO Museum’s Vilnius Poker exhibition.
 The era depicted in the novel and its year of publication are two important factors in shaping the exhibition.

-The novel’s main timeline – the late Soviet era – is when the authors who make up the largest part of the MO Museum’s collection created their most vibrant works.
+The novel’s main timeline – the late Soviet era – is when the artists who make up the largest part of the MO Museum’s collection created their most vibrant works.
 The social, political and cultural issues of that time, and the life of the city and citizens of Vilnius, are also reflected in the works of artists.
 Director Oskaras Koršunovas and artist Gintaras Makarevičius ask the viewer, “What kind of character is Vilnius today and what kind of image do we envision in the future?”
 Just like in Vilnius Poker, there is no right answer.
 Exhibition visitors will experience one of the brightest periods in the history of Vilnius, which has strongly contributed to Vilnius as we see it today.

-The exhibition was deliberately entrusted to director Oskaras Koršunovas and artist Gintaras Makarevičius.
+The exhibition has been deliberately entrusted to director Oskaras Koršunovas and artist Gintaras Makarevičius.
 Oskaras Koršunovas, a famous Lithuanian theatre director known in the world for his critical, sharp and topical works since 1990, staged his first performance of “There to be Here” in Vilnius and started a new chapter in the history of Lithuanian theatre.
 He reflected the reality of the time depicted in Ričardas Gavelis’ Vilnius Poker through the absurd.